 The fourth basic type of inline skate liners is the heat moldable liner.
-These are removed from the skate, heated and whilst warm, placed on your feet so that they will contour to your feet as they cool.
-This makes them a very individual liner and the process of contouring them for your feet should be done in store by a professional.
+These are removed from the skate, heated, and whilst warm, placed on your feet so that they will contour to your feet as they cool.
+This makes them a very individual liner and the process of contouring them for your feet should be done in-store by a professional.

 High Vs. Low Cuff - The cuffs on inline skates are where you can find most of the support and stability.
 A good quality cuff allows the skater to generate more power to push off while holding the foot stable during lengthy skating sessions.
 High cuffs are usually made from plastic and are usually featured in skates for beginners or recreational skaters.
 The plastic used is generally of a good quality and is very durable.
 Low cuffs are often made from carbon and offer a lot more in terms of support and performance.
 Low cuffs are preferred by marathon or racing skaters.

 Closures - The closure system refers to how the inline skates are secured to your feet.
 Just like many types of sporting footwear, the closures have evolved over time.
 Originally, the closure system was a simple lace-up style.
 Lace-up skates are still available, however, there is usually an additional closure system such as buckles for added security.
 Ratchet buckles are usually the ones that are used in conjunction with lace-ups and there are usually 2 or 3 buckles on the skate.
 Velcro also features in the closure system but more as a means of securing all the loose parts so that the boot will not come undone or have loose laces that can become a hazard.
-Quick Lace closure is exactly that.
-With one quick tug, the lacing is secure and you can tie off.
-On the other hand Boa lacing, although similar to quick lace if fed into a dial which can be tightened or loosened as needed.
+A quick Lace closure is exactly that.
+With one quick tug, the lacing is secure and you can tie it off.
+On the other hand Boa lacing, although similar to quick lace if fed into a dial can be tightened or loosened as needed.

-Frames - Inline skate frames are usually made from plastic, aluminum or carbon.
-The type of materials used in the frames will mainly depend on whether they are beginner skates, fitness skates or advanced or racing skates.
+Frames - Inline skate frames are usually made from plastic, aluminum, or carbon.
+The type of materials used in the frames will mainly depend on whether they are beginner skates, fitness skates, or advanced or racing skates.

 Wheels - The wheels used for inline skates have gotten pretty high tech over the years.
 Plastic wheels were originally used but these days, most modern skating wheels are made from polyurethane.
 The size of the wheels varies from those suitable for beginners all the way to advanced skaters.

-Brakes - Inline roller skates for beginners, recreational and fitness skaters.
+Brakes - Inline roller skates for beginners, recreational, and fitness skaters.
 The brake is usually found on the right skate but can often be a switch to the right skate, depending on which foot is the skater's dominant foot.
 However, some skaters choose no brakes.
 Roller hockey skaters, racers and the more aggressive skaters prefer not to have brakes as it can interfere with performance.

 Bearings - You pretty much can't have skates without bearings as these determine how smoothly you can skate.
 They can also affect how fast you can go.
 Their main purpose is to reduce the friction between the wheel and the fixed parts of the skate.